V1n1c1uz/All-Hello-World/README.md

  is a general-purpose scripting language geared towards web development.
  PHP code is usually processed on a web server by a PHP interpreter implemented as a module

+- [x] **PUG**
+A PUG file is a template written in the Pug language, which is an abbreviated HTML language that is used similarly to the Emmet and Markdown languages.
+It contains HTML code in standard syntax but does not include closing tags and instead emphasizes indents.
+PUG files are commonly used to create dynamic web pages, while .HTML files generally produce static web pages.

 - [x] **PYTHON**
 is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.